libspng/png-restart-marker/README.md

 * Encoding with restart markers will increase file size, it should be used in cases where the relative size increase is negligible.
-* The number of restart markers affect the overall size increase, one marker (two segments) will double encoding and decoding speed.
+* The number of restart markers affect the overall size increase, in general one marker (two segments) will double encoding and decoding speed.

 ## Security Considerations